-Viking Valhalla 100 Series Review: The $30 Cue That Outsells Everything
+Viking Valhalla 100 Review: The Best-Selling Cue on the Site

-Viking Valhalla 100 Series review — specs, pros, cons, and why this $30 pool cue outsells sticks costing 5x more.
+Viking Valhalla 100 Series review — specs, pros, cons, and why this ~$150 pool cue outsells every other stick we recommend.
 Real data from real buyers.

 Forty-nine units.

 That’s how many Viking Valhalla 100 Series cues our readers bought in 2025.
 The next closest cue on our list?
-Forty-three — the PureX Technology.
-At roughly a third of the price.
+Forty-three.
+The PureX Technology.

 I didn’t pick the Valhalla as our top seller.
 Our readers did.
-Thousands of people came to this site looking for pool cue recommendations, read what we had to say, clicked through to Amazon, and reached for the $30 Viking more than anything else.
+Thousands of people came to this site looking for pool cue recommendations, read what we had to say, clicked through to Amazon, and reached for the Valhalla 100 more than anything else.
 That data point is worth more than any spec sheet comparison I could write.

 So what’s going on with this cue?
-Why does a $30 stick from Viking’s budget line outsell cues that cost five times as much?
+Why does the Valhalla 100 outsell everything at ~$150?

 The Valhalla 100 is a two-piece cue.
 Standard 58-inch length.
 13mm tip.
 Available in weights from 18 oz to 21 oz.
 Comes in about a dozen different wrap colors and designs, all in the same basic construction.

-That’s the spec that makes pool players double-take.
-Irish linen is the standard wrap material on cues costing $100-200.
-It breathes, it absorbs sweat, it gives you a reliable grip that doesn’t get slippery during long sessions.
-Most sub-$50 cues give you plastic or cheap nylon that feels like gripping a broom handle after twenty minutes of play.
+The Irish linen wrap breathes, absorbs sweat, and gives you a reliable grip that doesn’t get slippery during long sessions.
+Budget cues under $70 typically use plastic or cheap nylon that feels like gripping a broom handle after twenty minutes of play.
+At $150, you get the real thing.

-The joint is standard 5/16 x 14.
-That matters for one reason: if you ever want to upgrade just the shaft down the road, you have options.
+The joint is stainless steel, 5/16 x 18.
+That matters for two reasons: it’s built to last, and if you ever want to upgrade just the shaft down the road, you have options.
 You’re not locked into a proprietary system.

 The tip situation

-Here’s the one area where the price shows.
-The factory tip on the Valhalla 100 is… fine.
+The factory tip on the Valhalla 100 is functional.
 It works.
 It holds chalk.
-But it’s not shaped or textured the way a good tip should be.
+But it’s not shaped or textured the way a good tip should be out of the box.

 Before your first game, do this: grab a piece of 220-grit sandpaper.
 Scuff the tip surface in a circular motion for about 30 seconds.
 If you have a tip tool (the little round file thing that costs about $8), use it to shape the tip into a nickel-radius dome.
 This takes two minutes and makes the cue play noticeably better.